-Self-hypnosis is a supplement to medical treatment.
+Self-hypnosis is an efficient supplement to medical treatment.
 However, it is not intended to take the place of medicine.
-The body of professional literature which has investigated whether hypnosis can reduce pain sensitivity has been overwhelmingly supportive.
+There is a significant body of professional literature which has investigated whether hypnosis can reduce pain sensitivity, which has been overwhelmingly supportive.

-In investigations of what types of pain hypnosis is effective and which types are not, most seem to indicate that hypnosis is universally successful in pain management.
-Hypnosis has been shown effective in management of many varied types of pain, including pain associated with childbirth, angioplasty, phantom limb pain, leukaemia and even headaches and back pain.
-Pain control through hypnosis can be very useful for the sports person or athlete who has had medical assurance that they can perform/play through the pain without additional injury.
+In the investigation of what types of pain hypnosis are effective and which types are not, most seem to indicate that hypnosis is universally successful in pain management.
+Hypnosis has been shown to be effective in the management of many varied types of pain, including pain associated with childbirth, angioplasty, phantom limb pain, leukaemia and even headaches and back pain.
+Pain control through hypnosis can be very useful for the sportsperson or athlete who has had a medical assurance that they can perform/play through the pain without additional injury.

 If you are feeling unwell in any way, you should always visit your GP or Medical Adviser in the first instance.